jamesjenner/arcGauge/README.md

 * markerOuterRadius - the outer raidus of the target arc, defaults to the `markerInnerRadius` + 4

+##Versions

+###0.0.2

+The following is a summary of the changes in release 0.0.2.

+* Correctly displays values, irrespective of `textDisplayMode`
+* `displayTarget`, new option.
+Controls whether the target element of the gauge will be displayed
+* `colorMode`, new option.
+Determines if the color of the inidicator is determined by `goodMargin`, `badMargin` or manually set.
+Options are `ArcGauge.COLOR_MODE_MANUAL` and `ArcGauge.COLOR_MODE_VALUE`
+* `barColor`, new option, defaults to `blue`.
+Specifies the color of the indicator on the gauge when `colorMode` is set to `ArcGauge.COLOR_MODE_MANUAL`
+* Expanded testArc.html to demonstrate possible ways of using arcGauge.

+###0.0.1

+First release

 ##Dependancies

 * [D3](http://d3js.org/) - a javascript library for manipulating documents based on data

 ##To Do

 ##License (MIT)